kjwunderlich/project-one---sphinx/README.md

 Overall 95% of all donations came from Technology followed by Manufacturing, Family Wealth and Real Estate.

 There was a relatinship found with a donors source of wealth and their donation amount.
 Wealth categories that command more value in the market yielded higher donations.
-Healthcare and Retail sources of wealth yeilded nearly identical amounts of donations over the 4 years with Transportation and Education being the lowest.
+Healthcare and Retail sources of wealth yielded nearly identical amounts of donations over the 4 years with Transportation and Education being the lowest.